 I guess with the Aggies move into the SEC, I should get use to losing.
 Look at the Arkansas Razorbacks.
 How long have they been in the SEC and they still haven’t adjusted to live there.

 BTW, on a more important note, the chili was excellent once again.
-Elisa even said so, and Andy liked it.
+Andy liked it.
 Joey hasn’t had any yet, he’s too busy playing.